 How to Create a Digital PR Campaign in 4 Simple Steps

-Step#1: Set your goal
+Step#1: Set your Goal

 The first step you need to take is setting the campaign’s goals.
 So, it’s necessary to determine the objectives and what you want to achieve with this specific campaign.

 Your goals can be:

-- Brand awareness
+- Better Brand Awareness

-- Sales of specific products
+- Sales of Specific Products

-- Website traffic
+- Website Traffic

-- SEO links (backlinks)
+- SEO Links (backlinks)

-- Company news
+- Company News

-- Brand reputation
+- Brand Reputation